 Decision: Clear, Concise, Memorable, Inspiring.
-Example: My life purpose is to business owners.
+Example: My life purpose is to be a good business owner.
 It is who I am.

 Mission Statement: A narrative description of a purpose or aim Example: I endeavor to manifest my destiny by enabling single women to achieve greater fulfillment while contributing to the peace and joy of humanity.

-Below is a short lesson in making decisions.
+Below is a short lesson on making decisions.

 Assignment 1 – Make Your Decision

 Make a conscious decision, a real declaration, about your commitment and desire to build a successful business.